OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 SpiderOak is only for users 13 years old and older.
 If we learn a child under 13 is using our service, we’ll terminate the child’s account.

-SpiderOak Groups, Enterprise Backups, and SpiderOak Semaphor
+SpiderOak Groups, Enterprise Backups, SpiderOak Share, and Semaphor

 You must operate your SpiderOak Groups, Enterprise Backups and SpiderOak Semaphor account consistent with any policies your group or employer may require.
 Please note that an administrator of a group or team may be able to access, restrict, retain, terminate, or remove information from your account with or without notice to you.
 Cancellation